cmasch/zalando-fashion-mnist/README.md

 In the plot below you can track training / validation for MNIST:
 <kbd><img src="./images/scnn-mnist-train-validation.png"></kbd>

-If you like, you can [download](https://github.com/cmasch/zalando-fashion-mnist/tree/master/models/simple_cnn/mnist) the saved models/weights and history for MNIST.

 ### Overview

 | Fashion-MNIST<br>test accuracy | Fashion-MNIST<br>train accuracy | Fashion-MNIST<br>validation accuracy | MNIST<br> test accuracy | Add.
 Settings | Trainable<br>Params |